Business stimulus Covid 19

 To encourage investment

-The government is also mindful of the need to continue investment in assets for business to keep the cycle going.
-They have introduced another increase to the asset write off threshold and additional accelerated depreciation.
-It's important to note that these are not cash back incentives, but an acceleration of a tax deduction, reducing the income tax your business would pay at the end of the year.
+The government have introduced another increase to the asset write off threshold and additional accelerated depreciation.
+These are not cash back incentives, but an acceleration of a tax deduction, reducing the income tax your business would pay at the end of the year.
 If your business is making a loss these measures won't give any immediate assistance from a tax or cashflow perspective.

 Instant Asset Write Off